 So Let’s Start to Think About How to Make Wine From Grapes

-Like first, the grapes should be harvested from the vineyard.
+First, the grapes should be harvested from the vineyard.
 When to do this?
-The time of harvest depends on the variety of grapes, the region is grown, and the way of wine is produced.
-However, harvest usually occurs between February and April in the southern hemisphere and among August and October in the Northern Hemisphere.
+The time of harvest depends on the variety of grapes, the region that is grown, and the way of wine is produced.
+However, harvest usually occurs between February and April in the southern hemisphere and between August and October in the Northern Hemisphere.
 The harvest period is often referred to as the crush.
 The winemaker determines the optimal moment to harvest the vineyard.
 Based on the grape’s ripeness, assuring the necessary levels of acid, tannin, and sugar.
 Unsuitable weather can also impact the time of harvest.
 Threats such as excessive heat or frost may force a harvest earlier than would otherwise be desired.
 Such circumstances leave the grapes less time to mature on the vine.

 Traditional or Modern Harvesting

 Some wineries continue to use the traditional harvesting method.
 This means that the harvesting has been done by hand.
 The main benefit of handpicking is that it enables the choice of only the best grapes.
 You can discard delicate grapes, and grapes that are not yet ripe can be left on the vine to grow to maturity.
 When I’m thinking about how to make wine from grapes, I don’t think about mechanization during the harvesting because I have a too-small amount of grapes.
 I can do this manually with the help of friends.

 After the grapes are harvested, the first step is crushing them.
 The grapes are put into a mechanical crusher which gently squeezes the grapes to break the skins and release the juice.
 The resulting mixture is called the must.
 Some very small wineries may still crush grapes by trampling them barefoot or using a small hand-wielded crusher.
 But nearly all large-scale wineries have moved to mechanical methods.
 And the old-fashioned grape stomp is now mostly reserved for entertainment value at wine festivals.